igaszczesniak/igasz.github.io/_pages/cv.md

 * Space Entrepreneurship Master Program, **European Institute of Innovation for Sustainability**, *May 2023 - May 2024*.
 * Geoinformatics (Erasmus+ exchange year abroad), **Aalto University**, Finland, *September 2021 - June 2022*.
-* MSc in Geoinformatics, Photogrammetry and Remote Sensing, **AGH University of Science and Technology in Krakow**, Poland, *February 2021 - June 2022*.
+* MSc in Geoinformatics, Photogrammetry and Remote Sensing, **AGH University of Science and Technology in Krakow**, Poland, *February 2021 - July 2022*.
 * BSc in Geodesy, Surveying and Cartography, **AGH University of Science and Technology in Krakow**, Poland, *September 2017 - February 2021*.

 ### Work experience